Machete-wielding woman accused of slashing 3 men outside Sharon hotel

 “One of the victims was laying on a bench bleeding to death,” prosecutor Katelyn Marden told the court.

-Witnesses told officers that Maitland and her boyfriend were parked in an SUV outside of the hotel making “loud sexual noises.”
-One of the victims allegedly confronted the couple, sparking a fight with Maitland’s boyfriend.
+Maitland and her boyfriend were parked in an SUV outside of the hotel making “loud sexual noises,” according to Marden.
+One of the victims allegedly confronted the couple and said, “get a room,” sparking a fight with Maitland’s boyfriend.

 Police say Maitland then got out of the car with a 12-inch machete and attacked the men, who had just attended a wedding and were staying at the hotel.
 They were all taken to Boston Medical Center for treatment.